Neofeminism

-Neofeminism describes an emerging view of women as becoming empowered through the celebration of attributes perceived to be conventionally feminine, that is, it glorifies a womanly essence over claims to equality with men.
-It is a term that has come into use in the early 21st century to refer to a popular culture trend, what critics see as a type of "lipstick feminism" that confines women to stereotypical roles, while it erodes cultural freedoms women gained through the second-wave feminism of the 1960s and 1970s in particular.
+Neofeminism is a contemporary feminist perspective that supports empowerment through the embrace of femininity, emphasizing personal choice, and self-expression.
+Rooted in the belief that autonomy can coexist with the celebration of appearance, lifestyle, and sexuality, neofeminism promotes an individual's freedom to define their own identities across personal and public spheres.

+Often associated with pop culture figures like Beyoncé, neofeminism highlights themes such as independence, sexual agency, and self-love.
+It challenges restrictive gender norms while affirming that femininity itself can be a powerful and liberating force.

+Neofeminism embraces intersectionality and critiques the social construction of the gender binary, advocating for a more inclusive and individualized approach to feminism.
+It also recognizes that much of the psychological harm done to boys and men is caused by societal pressures to embody and reinforce masculinity.

 Origins

 The term has been used since the beginning of second-wave feminism to refer broadly to any recent manifestation of feminist activism, mainly to distinguish it from the first-wave feminism of the suffragettes.
 It was used in the title of a best-selling 1982 book by Jacques J. Zephire about French feminist Simone de Beauvoir, Le Neo-Feminisme de Simone de Beauvoir (Paris: Denoel/Gonthier 9782282202945).
 Zephir used the term to differentiate de Beauvoir's views from writers described as "Neofeminist", such as literary theorist Luce Irigaray, who indicated in her own writing that women had an essentialist femininity that could express itself in écriture féminine (feminine writing/language), among other ways.
 Céline T. Léon has written, "one can only identify the existentialist's [de Beauvoir's] glorification of transcendence with the type of feminism that Luce Irigaray denounces in Ce sexe qui n'en est pas un: "Woman simply equal to men would be like them and therefore not women"."